Google BigQuery

 id in (select distinct(user_id) from zendesk.tickets where priority = 2)

-When used in a Delete rows action, this will delete all rows in the users table where at least one associated row in the tickets table has a value of 2 in the priority column.
+When used in a Delete rows action, this query deletes all rows in the users table where at least one associated row in the tickets table has a value of 2 in the priority column.

 Using datapills in WHERE condition with subquery Using datapills in WHERE condition with subquery